 The acrylic frame that came with my Anet A8 is not the most solid construction.
 Adding a spool holder on top of it doesn't make things better.

-One of the bigger upgrades I could do is the AM8 metal frame conversion.
+One of the bigger upgrades I could do is the AM8 metal frame build.
 This upgrade will make a sturdy frame while re-using as many components as possible.

 Check the BOM for screws, nuts and other materials you might need.